nicesoul/Excuisite-corpse-Vadym/README.md

 - and another one
 - continue until satisfied

-*This is a text unrelevant to growing a forest*
+*This is a text irrelevant to growing a forest*
 -Sorry about that.
->Good luck Vadym!
+>Good luck, Vadym!

 ```python
 while True: